ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation-filtering/index.md

 enterprise: true
 ---

-This section covers some of the unique behaviours and features which emerge when mixing [Aggregation](/aggregation/) and [Filtering](/filtering/).
+This section describes the different ways that aggregated values can be filtered in the grid.

 ## Default Filtering

-By default, when using [Filters](/filtering-overview/) and [Aggregations](/aggregation/) the filtering will only apply to the cell values in leaf-level rows, and not to any of the row group values in the filtered column.
-Also note that when a column filter is applied, the aggregated values shown in the row groups are recalculated based on the filtered rows.
+By default, when using [Filters](/filtering-overview/) and [Aggregations](/aggregation/) the filtering will only apply to the cell values in leaf-level rows, and not to any of the aggregated values in the group rows.
+Also, when a column filter is applied, the aggregated values shown in the group rows will be updated based on the filtered rows only.

 <snippet>
 const gridOptions = {